So Your Credit Card Application Was Rejected — What Now?Published on October 15, 2021 by CreditFresh

 An online personal line of credit, on the other hand, is meant to act as a financial safety net when money is tight.
 It should be used for unexpected emergency expenses you can’t delay or ignore — not daily or recurring monthly expenses.

-How to Build Credit History Without a Credit Card
+How to Potentially Impact Credit History Without a Credit Card

 Have you ever heard that you can’t build your credit history without a credit card?
 Well, this is simply not true.
-You may have a chance to build credit history if you borrow money online from certain financial institutions.
+You may have a chance to impact your credit history if you borrow money online from certain financial institutions.

 If you’re approved for a line of credit and your payment activity is reported to one of the major credit bureaus, you may be able to impact your credit score by keeping a low balance and making your payments on time.
 But be careful that you’re making these payments on time, since missed payments may also be reported and may negatively impact your credit score.

-How Long Does it Take to Establish Credit?
+How Long Does it Take to Establish a Credit History?